lvl99/smoldate/README.md

 // Get the number of days in a given month (reliant on the year) const daysInThisMonth = smoldate.daysInMonth(nowAsYMD.year, nowAsYMD.month);

-// Convert a date to a simple YYYY-MM-DD string const nowAsString = smoldate.convertDateToString(nowAsYMD);
+// Convert an accepted date format to a simple YYYY-MM-DD string const nowAsString = smoldate.convertDateToString(nowAsYMD);

 // Adjust the date by days